Wake-Tail Effects in Two-Dimensional Wave Refocusing: The wake-tail effect

 For $d=2$ the solution is \cite{Barton,Kythe,Rother}:

 An interesting feature of the two-dimensional Green function emerges when compared with the corresponding solution in one dimension.
-In two dimensions, the propagator decays as $(t-\tau)^{-1}$, so that beyond the abrupt arrival at $t-\tau = r/c$, the solution exhibits a wake tail that, in principle, persists indefinitely.
+In two dimensions, the propagator decays as $(t-\tau)^{-1}$, so that beyond the abrupt arrival at $t-\tau = r/c$, the solution produces a wake tail that, in principle, persists indefinitely.
 As discussed later, this behavior arises from the geometry of wave propagation in different spatial dimensions.
-The persistence of this tail makes accurate time-reversal refocusing intrinsically more challenging, since reconstruction must account for the entire propagated field rather than only a sharp wavefront.

 For $d=3$ the solution is \cite{Barton,Kythe,Rother}: